eriksvedang/data-to-html/README.md

     open-in-browser)
 ```

-You can also use *inspect* to do it all in one go
+You can also use *inspect* to do it all in one function call

 ```clojure
 (inspect my-data)